rossta/supporting_cast/README.md

 ## Configurations

-SupportingCast is intended to make it easier to get backing services up and running for your Rails app for your development and test environments.
+SupportingCast is intended to make it easier to get backing services up and running for Rails development and test environments.
 A guiding principle, largely inspired by the [12 Factor App](http://www.12factor.net/), is to minimize divergence between development and production environments.

 ### Redis